 Elke Hülse’s Biography

-I was born in 1961; Blumenau, Brazil.
-I undergraduate in Visual Arts, in 1983 and my Masters in Art History, in 2009.
+I was born in 1961 in Blumenau, Brazil.
+I graduated in Visual Arts in 1983 and received a Masters in Art History in 2009.
 My first contact with tapestry technique on a high loom was at Ernesto Aroztegui’s workshop in 1982.
 I participated at Jean Pierre Larochette’s workshop in Florianópolis, Brazil, 1995/96.
-I took part at Sarah Swett and Larochette’s workshop in El Tuito, Mexico in 2011 and another meeting in El Tuito in 2013.
-I have a tapestry group, The Catarinas, for about 15 years and sometimes I take tapestry classes at the University.
-Recent group exhibitions: 2017 – Small Tapestry International 5: Crossroads, second prize Texas/USA; 2017 – Heallreaf 2, West Dean College, West Sussex/UK; 2016 – Cordis Tapestry Prize and Exhibition, Royal Scottish Academy, Edinburgh/Scotland; 2016 – 11th International unjuried small format tapestry exhibition, Milwaukee Public Library, Milwaukee/USA; 2016 – Tapiceria que viaja, Oaxaca/Mexico; 2016 – 9th International Fiberart From Lausanne to Beijing, Shenzhen/China; Recent Individual Exhibitions: 2016 – Once upon a Time – Art Museum Joinville, Joinville/Brazil; 2017 – Kinder Glauben – Art Museum Blumenau, Blumenau/Brazil.
+I took part in Sarah Swett and Larochette’s workshop in El Tuito, Mexico in 2011 and another meeting in El Tuito in 2013.
+I have had a tapestry group, As Catarinas, for about 16 years and I take tapestry classes at the University and other Institutions.